HyConEx: Hypernetwork classifier with counterfactual explanations for tabular data: Preliminaries

-This section describes \our{}, which is a deep learning classifier equipped with counterfactual explanations.
-Since \our{} is an all-in-one neural network, predictions and counterfactuals are returned in a single forward pass.
-First, we introduce the basic concept of counterfactual explanations.
-Next, we present two main components of \our{}: hypernetwork \cite{ha2016hypernetworks} and invertible normalizing flows \cite{rezende2015variational}.
-Finally, we describe \our{} model in detail.
+To describe \our{}, we first introduce the basic concept of counterfactual explanations.
+Next, we present two main components of \our{}: hypernetwork \citep{ha2016hypernetworks} and invertible normalizing flows \citep{rezende2015variational}.
+The key symbols used throughout the paper are summarized in Table~\ref{table:notation}.